jmaxxz/CertPinner/README.md

 var blacklist = new BlacklistAutoPin();
 CertificatePinner.AutomaticPinPolicy = blacklist;
 blacklist.AddHost("jmaxxz.com");
-// jmaxxz.com will never have its certificate pinned
+// jmaxxz.com will never have its certificate automatically pinned on first use.
 ```

 ### Always